1Ridwan/k8s-project/README.md

 ## Why This Project?

-This project validates my ability to design, deploy, and automate production-grade cloud-native systems using AWS and Kubernetes.
+This project strengthens my ability to design, deploy, and automate production-grade cloud-native systems using AWS and Kubernetes.

 It demonstrates practical expertise in:
-- Containerisation and image optimisation
 - Infrastructure provisioning with Terraform
 - CI/CD automation and GitOps workflows
 - Kubernetes operations with ArgoCD and Helmfile